Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression: Discussion on Suitability of Existing Regression Approaches

-On the whole, the PM and LM models (particularly its weakly-constrained form, LM$_w$) appear to be the most widely suitable estimation approaches.
-Figure~\ref{fig:flowchart} provides a flowchart to summarise the findings presented.
-The figure provides a recommendation on suitability of regression approaches in respect to different features of the intervals in given data sets.
+Having said that, the PM and LM models (particularly its weakly-constrained form, LM$_w$) were overall the most widely suitable regression approaches.
+Nevertheless, as we discuss throughout, better performance can be found for data sets following specific properties.
+To help researchers choose the most suitable method for their data, Fig.~\ref{fig:flowchart} provides a flowchart to summarise the findings presented.
+The figure provides a recommendation on suitability of regression approaches as to different features of the intervals in given data sets.

+In addition to comparing model fitness among regression approaches, we have also visualized the relationship between IV variables with respect to their key features (i.e., center and range) by introducing the \emph{IRG}.
+The \emph{IRG} provides a powerful visual tool, akin to the `regression line' of traditional numeric regression, offering rapid, intuitive insight into the data.
+While the \emph{IRG} can be generated for all regression models, irrespective of the regression method, we generally favour the PM method as consistently producing strong model fit.

 Lastly, as for computational efficiency, the LM$_c$ generally requires more execution time than LM$_w$ as it generically restricts parameters.
-Similarly, the PM approach involves extra execution time when it applies the Box-Cox transformation to restore consistency.
+Similarly, the PM approach involves extra execution time when it applies the Box-Cox transformation to restore consistency, in other words, its execution time is dependent on the data set.
+Overall, in this paper we do not explore execution time in more detail, instead focusing on performance as this is the more common driver of data analysis choices in the domains considered.